adamtool/webinterface/doc/synt/Readme.md

 - **Analyze**
   * **Exists winning strategy** - opens a new tap to the right with the answer whether a strategy for the input Petri game exists or not
   * **2-Player Strategy** - opens a new tap showing either the strategy of two-player game corresponding to the input Petri game or that no strategy exists (see the [reduction section](#reduction)).
-  * **2-Player game (complete, BDD)** - creates the two-player game to the given Petri game (see the [reduction section](#reduction)).
+  * **2-Player game (complete)** - creates the two-player game to the given Petri game (see the [reduction section](#reduction)).
 This method creates the complete graph and is very expensive due to the huge state-space of most examples.
-  * **2-Player game (incremental, explicit)** - creates the two-player game to the given Petri game (see the [reduction section](#reduction)).
-This method creates the state space incrementally by interactively only calculating the next successor states.
-It only considers cases where in every infinite sequence of transitions there are infinitely many transitions involving the environment.
-This allows a faster calculation and clearer view, but only considers a subclass of Petri games.
+  * **2-Player game (incremental)** - creates the two-player game to the given Petri game (see the [reduction section](#reduction)).
+This method creates the state-space incrementally by interactively only calculating the next successor states.
+Two approaches are available:
+	* **Explicit approach** - It only considers cases where in every infinite sequence of transitions there are infinitely many transitions involving the environment.
+This allows for a faster calculation and clearer view, but only considers this subclass of Petri games.
-  * **2-Player game (incremental, BDD)** - creates the two-player game to the given Petri game (see the [reduction section](#reduction)).
-This method creates the state space incrementally by interactively only calculating the next successor states.
-Due to the usage of BDDs the calculation of the first successor state may take a long time, since already a lot of the state-space has to be calculated.
+  	* **General approach** - Due to the usage of BDDs the calculation of the first successor state may take a long time, since already a lot of the state-space has to be calculated for that.

 The items to the right gives you the following features